Functional Analysis and Exterior Calculus on Mixed-Dimensional Geometries: Introduction

 \section{Introduction}

 Partial differential equations of reduced dimension are common in mathematical modeling, and examples include shells, membranes, fractures, geological formations, etc.~(see e.g. \cite{1,2,3,4}).
-When such structures are embedded into a higher-dimensional surrounding media, the resulting problem is often advantageous to consider as a mixed-dimensional problem (also referred to as hybrid-dimensional by some authors).
+When such structures are embedded into a higher-dimensional surrounding media, it is often advantageous to consider the resulting problem as a mixed-dimensional problem (also referred to as hybrid-dimensional by some authors).
 To our knowledge, such problems have until present been considered in a case by case basis, based on the needs of the various applications.
-In this paper, we treat the case of hierarchical co-dimension one, that is to say, for an $n$-dimensional domain, we consider submanifolds of dimension $n-1$, and their intersections of dimension $n-2$, $n-3$ and so on.
+In this paper, we treat the case of hierarchical co-dimension one, that is to say, for an $n$-dimensional domain, we consider manifolds of dimension $n-1$, and their intersections, again manifolds, of dimension $n-2$, $n-3$ and so on.
+We refer to this geometric construction as mixed-dimensional.

 In order to provide a unified theoretical framework for mixed-dimensional partial differential equations, we use the setting of exterior calculus, identify a suitable notion of spaces of alternating $k$-forms for the mixed-dimensional geometry, and equip the spaces with inner products and norms.
 We define a discrete-continuous differential operator acting on alternating $k$-forms, and its adjoint, a codifferential operator.
 We show that our spaces and differential operator form a de Rham complex, with the same cohomology spaces as the full domain.